 How Does Sugar Affect Your Heart Health?

 Ask most people how sugar can harm your health, and they’ll likely mention weight gain and dental problems.
-What many may not know is that large amounts of sugar also may raise your risk for heart disease, including coronary artery disease and stroke.
+What many may not know is that large amounts of sugar also may raise your risk for type 2 diabetes and heart disease, including coronary artery disease and stroke.

 To better understand why consuming sugar can be bad for your heart, it’s important to know the difference between naturally occurring sugars and added sugars.